TheBreakfastClub/CIS467/gameManifesto.md

   * level that contains the Flour item.
   * description of which TBD
   * Visual Style: TBD
-  * Pixelation Levels: TBD
+  * Pixelation Levels: Low
-  * Algorithm: TBD
+  * Algorithm: Average
-  * Designed by: TBD
+  * Designed by: Michelle
-* Sugar Level
+* Butter Level
-  * level that contains the Sugar item.
+  * level that contains the Butter item.
   * description of which TBD
   * Visual Style: TBD
   * Pixelation Levels: TBD